Available for free, these documents provide evidence, evaluation and insight into our work.

 Wishing Well at the Alex

-An analysis of personal reflections from the Wishing Well Musicians in Healthcare “The musicians all observed positive effects for the patients, consistent with research on the effects that music in children’s hospitals can have.
+“The musicians all observed positive effects for the patients, consistent with research on the effects that music in children’s hospitals can have.
 These included enhancing cognitive abilities, communication skills, and physiological abilities.
-The parents/caregivers also responded positively to the music sessions, which is likely to have a positive effect on the child.” – Dr Anneli Haake, BA (Hons), PCHE, PhD The results suggest that:- The Wishing Well programme has positive effects for patients, families and caregivers
+The parents/caregivers also responded positively to the music sessions, which is likely to have a positive effect on the child.” – Dr Anneli Haake, BA (Hons), PCHE, PhD The results suggest that:

 - a balance is needed between welcoming staff’s assistance in prioritising which patients should take part in the music activities and allowing the musicians to use their expertise when approaching patients, in order to achieve the most positive outcome for patients